Grains and field crops

 Number of Pages

 Hamblin, A, Miers, D, Nulsen, R, Perry, M, and Tennant, D. (1983), Water use of wheatbelt crop and pasture species.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report.